nuuuwan/news_lk3_data/README.md

 ### Father killed in Marathon race

 *2024-04-16 10:26:00* · [`virakesarilk`](https://www.virakesari.lk/article/181194) · `ta`

+A 60-year-old father from Belmatullai, supporting his 16-year-old son at the Marathon race, fell unconscious and was admitted to Belmatullah Hospital.
+Police are investigating.

+🟩

 A father who went to support his son, who attended the Marathon race during this year's New Year celebrations held in Belmatulla Padalanda area.